hyperupcall/blog/content/post/web development a year later.md

 Another month passed by (July 13)

 At first I began to dread using Webpack, because now I had to use loaders for my svg, font files, and similar.
 But later I accepted the challenge and realized it's use.
 This was when I was using `webpack-merge` to create separate development and production builds.
 Integrating UglifyJS, MiniCssExtractPlugins, OptimizeCssAssetsPlugin, CopyWebpackPlugin, etc. wasn't so bad.
 I remember failing to export separate chunks (which would be lazily-loaded as I changed routes) with Webpack.
-I didn't mind that so much.
+I didn't mind missing out on that feature so much.

 As July turned to August, I basically started to refine most of my application.
 This was when I started harvesting data about the elements of the periodic table.
 I had to write some scripts in the Wolfram Language to get data about each element.
 I exported much of the data as one large JSON.
 I used Gulp to transform the bundle and move stuff to the backend (which I also recently created).

 It was around this time I became sort of close to burning out.
 You see, when school started I poured all my available free time into building this application.
 At first, I was working maybe 6 hours a day, but that quickly grew to 10, then 14.
 The few weeks I was working 18 hours a day on the application took a huge toll.
-I probably could have gotten so much more done if I was not sleep deprived. 🤔 I took a few days break after that to prevent myself from burning out.
+I could have gotten so much more done if I was not sleep deprived. 🤔 I took a few days break after that to prevent myself from burning out.
 A few other sporadic breaks helped keep my sanity.

 I originally planned to finish the application before school started, but I realized that really was not going to happen during September.
 I wanted to release my application as a birthday present, but I ended up pushing a half-baked application that didn't really work.
 It didn't even have any data.